-Jyden was founded by Niels Andersen, starting as a little blacksmith located in Bur in West Jutland.
+Jyden was founded by Niels Andersen, starting as a little blacksmith located in Bur, Denmark.
 In addition to his ordinary forging work, he started manufacturing stable fixtures.
 In the beginning it was only tethers for cows, heifers and calves, and it was all made by hand.

 After World War II the demand for stable fixtures increased dramatically.
 Even when Niels Andersen extended a new workshop in the thirties, more space was soon needed and the factory occupied the old football pitches of the city.